Stub (electronics): Stub matching

 Stubs can match a load impedance to the transmission line characteristic impedance.
 The stub is positioned a distance from the load.
 This distance is chosen so that at that point, the resistive part of the load impedance is made equal to the resistive part of the characteristic impedance by impedance transformer action of the length of the main line.
 The length of the stub is chosen so that it exactly cancels the reactive part of the presented impedance.
 The stub is made capacitive or inductive according to whether the main line presents an inductive or capacitive impedance, respectively.
 This is not the same as the actual impedance of the load since the reactive part of the load impedance will be subject to impedance transformer action and the resistive part.
 Matching stubs can be made adjustable so that matching can be corrected on test.

 A single stub will only achieve a perfect match at one specific frequency.
-Several stubs may be used spaced along the main transmission line for wideband matching.
-The resulting structure is filter-like, and filter design techniques are applied.
-For instance, the matching network may be designed as a Chebyshev filter but is optimised for impedance matching instead of passband transmission.
+Multiple stubs can be placed along the main transmission line to achieve wideband matching.
+This creates a structure similar to a filter.
+Filter design methods, such as Chebyshev filter design, may be used, but the focus is on impedance matching rather than passband performance.
 The resulting transmission function of the network has a passband ripple like the Chebyshev filter, but the ripples never reach 0 dB insertion loss at any point in the passband, as they would do for the standard filter.